houzhenggang/sqm-qos/README.md

 ## Principles

-sqm-qos leverages *HFSC* and *fq_codel* to define two queues on egress and ingress: Priority and Regular.
+sqm-qos leverages *HTB* and *fq_codel* to define two queues on egress and ingress: Priority and Regular.
 Priority is guaranteed 50% of the total bandwidth while the Regular queue is guaranteed 30%.
 Both queues are capped to a maximum of 90% of the total bandwidth.

-Packets are allocated a traffic class based on their *DSCP* flag as well as their source or destination ports.
+Packets are allocated a traffic class based on their source or destination ports.
-Currently, services given priority are as follow (please note that the *DSCP* flags take precedence if set):

 - SSH
 - SMTP